-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Evaluate and implement ecologically and genetic principles to the conservation and management of plant and species and populations in an ethical and factbased manner; 2.
-Work individually and collectively to critically assess and formulate conservation management actions as they apply to in-situ and exsitu conservation programs; 3.
-Argue, debate and report in written and oral form, conservation programs and principles to a range of end-users groups; 4.
-Critically analyse a range of data types and published literature and data to support and justify sound decision-making processes in relation to conservation and sustainability; and 5.
-Formulate a theoretical basis on which to base conservation and sustainability management decisions.
+2. Evaluate and implement ecological and genetic principles to the conservation and management of plant and animal species and populations, and ecosystems in an ethical and fact-based manner;

+3. Work individually and collectively to critically assess and formulate conservation management actions as they apply to in-situ and existu conservation programs;

+4. Argue, debate and report in written and oral form, conservation programs and principles to a range of end-users groups; and 5.
+Critically analyse a range of data types and published literature to support and justify sound decision-making processes in relation to conservation and sustainability.